aarongorka/aarongorka-com/content/blog/why-you-need-psps-in-eks.md

 `kubectl delete psp eks.privileged`

 # Conclusion
-The security model around nodes is well thought out and you cannot escalate to cluster admin just by compromising a node.
+The security model around nodes is well thought out and you cannot escalate cluster admin just by compromising a node.
 However, without PSPs, anything already running on that node is fair game.
 After configuring appropriate PSPs these vulnerabilities cannot be exploited.